limfw/trials/README.md

 * Markets react to visible strategies.
 * Success depends on adaptability, not repetition.

-By playing **Beat the Market AI**, users gain insight into the intersection of **pattern recognition, machine-generated deception, and human decision-making** — all in a lightweight, fast-paced environment.
+By playing **Beat the Market AI**, users gain insight into the intersection of **pattern recognition, machine-generated deception, and human decision-making**

 ---